garethr/garethr-logstash/README.md

         require => Class['logstash'],
       }

+The default indexer configuration is really for demo purposes, it uses the built-in elasticsearch server and automatically starts up the web application too.
+You can disable that behaviour with.
+If you have an elasticsearch server elsewhere you can use the web_backend parameter to specify the connection string.

+      class { 'logstash::indexer':
+        web_backend => false,
+        require => Class['logstash'],
+      }

 ### Logstash shipper

 To install the logstash shipper on a node, add the following to your node manifest: